MicrosoftDocs/learn/learn-pr/wwl-data-ai/translate-text-with-translation-service/includes/3-exercise-translate-text-use-azure.md

 Artificial Intelligence (AI) can help simplify communication by translating text or speech between languages, helping to remove barriers to communication across countries and cultures.

-## Use the Cloud Shell

 To test the capabilities of the Translation service, we'll use a simple command-line application that runs in the Cloud Shell.
-> **Note**: For this lab, you will test out an application in a cloud shell environment.
-When you build your own application, you can use an environment of your choice.
+The same principles and functionality apply in real-world solutions, such as web sites or phone apps.

 1. Click the **Activate Sandbox** button at the top of the page.
 This starts a Cloud Shell instance.